sarbal/BINF_tut/lessons/lesson1.md

 your_list = list("x", "y","z")
 append(my_list, your_list)
 ```
-- But, lists themselves need to be specified beforehand
+- But, lists themselves need to be specified/initialised beforehand
 ```
 E <- list()
 ```

-- Data frames also combine multiple data types, but as a matrix
+- Data frames also combine multiple data types, but as a table (or matrix)
 ```
 data.frame( x=1:10, y = rep("hello", 10) )
 ```
+- They also work in a similar way to the matrix class, but have stricter rules for row.names, and are much easier to mess up.
+- Updated versions of data.frame include tibbles, but this belongs to the "tidyverse".
+We will come back to this later.

+### Advanced R types
+As R is an object-oriented (OO) language, there are also some OO systems (which we will not go through here).
+The most commonly used in bioinformatics related packages is the S4 class.
+For some advanced reading: http://adv-r.had.co.nz/S4.html.

 ## Functions
 - Functions take in inputs or arguments